ilias404/SOC-Automation-Project/README.md

 net stop wazuh
 net start wazuh
 ```
-Our Sysmon logs can now appear in our Wazuh dashboard.
+Our Sysmon logs can now appear in our Wazuh's dashboard.